-3.3.1 A description of the project or programme, project stage and justification of why it is regarded as a national priority.
+3.1.1 A description of the project or programme, project stage and justification of why it is regarded as a national priority.

-The service provider shall in accordance with the BFI guideline of 2023:
+The service provider shall:

+- i.
 Support the project sponsor in defining the project description as a summary of key information that includes the name, location, duration, objective, outputs, and other main features of the project.
-The description of the project or programme must briefly describe the process followed in ranking and prioritisation of the project/programme resulting in it being a national priority (Linkages to the Special Integrated Project's, or National Infrastructure Plan or as defined by the Presidential Infrastructure Coordination Commission).
-It should also contain the details of the sponsoring entity (which can be a national department, provincial department, municipality, or public entity); the legal mandate under which the implementing institutions operate; the name and contact details of the project officer within the sponsoring entity and the details of other institutions involved in the project.
+The description of the project or programme must briefly describe the process followed in ranking and prioritisation of the project/programme resulting in it being a national priority.
+It should also contain the details of the sponsoring entity (which can be a national department, provincial department, municipality, or public entity); the legal mandate under which the implementing institutions operate; the name and contact details of the project officer within the sponsoring entity and the details of other institutions involved in the project. - ii.
+To provide a clear indication of the project stage.